The affine Yangian of $\mathfrak{gl}_1$ revisited: Introduction

-I would like to thank Pavel Etingof and Boris Feigin for numerous stimulating discussions.
+I want to thank Pavel Etingof and Boris Feigin for numerous stimulating discussions.
 I am also grateful to Michael Finkelberg, Sachin Gautam, Valerio Toledano Laredo, Michael McBreen, and Andrei Negut for their comments.

+The author is indebted to the anonymous referee for useful comments on the first version of the paper, which led to a better exposition of the material.
+The author gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University, at which the final version of this paper was completed.
+The final revision of this paper was carried out while the author was partially supported by the NSF grant DMS--1502497.